- by Dr. Saxena's Clinic

 - Oct 07 2017

-Clinical depression isn’t like the usual tantrums and sadness your child shows for a couple of days over something but is a medical condition that can last for months or even years if it isn’t attended to and treated.
+Depression in children isn’t like the usual tantrums and sadness your child shows for a couple of days over something but is a medical condition that can last for months or even years if it isn’t attended to and treated.
+Do you ever think that your irritable or unhappy adolescent might be experiencing teen depression?

 Behavioral changes are most evident.
 They begin to withdraw from all social activities and stop playing with their peers.
 A significant dip in school performance and lack of concentration or interest is also observed.
 They are easily irritable and have this constant negativity and sense of worthlessness.

-In major cases they could show signs of suicidal tendencies and exhibit harmful behavior showing lack of value for one’s life.
+In major cases, they could show signs of suicidal tendencies, bipolar disorders, and exhibit harmful behavior showing a lack of value for one’s life.

 What could be the reason?

-There are many factors that could be a cause for depression.
+Many factors could be a cause for depression.
 From physical health conditions, certain events in one’s life or family history to the everyday environment they grow in are all possible factors.
 Depression is also said to be a genetic disorder because children whose parents suffered from depression are at higher risk at an early stage itself.
 Children who abuse drugs and other substances are also under high risk of chronic depression.

 How do you prevent depression?

-Although some factors cannot be controlled, there are certain things you can incorporate in upbringing to avoid depression especially if they are prone to it.
+Although some factors cannot be controlled the triggers the onset and the signs of depression, there are certain things you can incorporate in upbringing to avoid depression especially if they are prone to it.

 The most important factor in parenting is communication.
 It is very important for your child to understand that they can and should share everything with you and be honest so that you can be an active part of their life.
 This way they will understand that there is someone who will always have their back no matter what.